The St. Peter’s Health 2025 Whole Food Challenge will run from October 1st to October 31st. It is free and open to the public.

 More Insight about Whole Foods Before You Start This Challenge

 It’s important to know what classifies something as a whole food.
-Typically, whole foods are products that are minimally processed.
+Typically, whole foods are products that are unprocessed or minimally processed.
 This isn’t to take away from the fact that some processed foods can definitely be incorporated into a nourishing and healthful diet.
-Our health goals are determined by our overall habits and the lifestyle choices that we make.
+Our health goals are determined by our overall habits and the lifestyle choices that we make consistently.

-- Whole foods have wholesome ingredients from these five food groups: fruits, veggies, whole grains, legumes, nuts and seeds.
-Meat and plant-based proteins can also be considered a whole food, but for this challenge we will be focusing on the first five listed.
+- Whole foods have wholesome ingredients from these food groups: fruits, veggies, whole grains, and unprocessed meats.
+Dairy is also considered a whole food, but there is no daily recommended intake for it so for this challenge we will be focusing on the other groups.

 - Whole foods may or may not have a nutrition label and/or ingredient list.
 Think—a bunch of bananas at the grocery store does not come with a nutrition label.
 In contrast, some whole foods may be more processed than others.
 Take a bag of frozen broccoli, for example.
 This product is processed because it has been pre-chopped and frozen.
 It also includes a nutrition label.
 This is still a great, whole food option!